• Skip to main content

 Diffuse myositis without abscess may respond to an antimicrobial agent alone but abscess may develop eventually requiring drainage.
 Following this, the abscess cavity must be prevented from premature closure by packing and daily dressing.

-For HIV infection and immunosuppressed patients clindamycin may be added.
+For HIV infection and immunosuppressed patients, clindamycin may be added.

-The treatment should be continued till wound is clean, the leucocyte count becomes normal, and the patient is afebrile for 7–10 days.
+The treatment should be continued till the wound is clean, the leucocyte count becomes normal, and the patient is afebrile for 7–10 days.

 The affected part, especially limbs are splinted for rest.